Flaredashboard/tso-registry/README.md

 - products (array of urls in https format to the products built by the TSO team)

 The full details of the accepted schema can be found in src/singleProviderSchema.json.

+## How to submit a file

+- Authorise your github user.
+    - Check your user id with the endpoint https://api.github.com/users/{username}
+    - Call the method getTsoGitlabUsers from your submitting address with all the userIds that you want to authorise.
+The proxy contract is on 0x16d6263932C4429EB6132536fb27492C8d83cA12.
+- Fork this repo
+- Add or edit your file.
+The name of the file should be the submitting address.
+If your TSO submits on both chains the name should be the Flare address.